Setup the IDE Extension

 Troubleshooting#

-If you do not see a Twinit Academy Application when you sign in Twinit Sandbox, please log a support ticket here: https://support.twinit.com/support/home
+If you do not see a Twinit Academy Application when you sign in to Twinit Sandbox, please log a support ticket here: https://support.twinit.com/support/home